 2013: Russia joins the loyalty app revolution

-Russia’s largest food retailer Azbuka Vkusa became the first chain to offer digital as well as paper stamps via BrandLoyalty’s Bright Loyalty Platform.
+Two years ago, Russia's largest food retailer Azbuka Vkusa became the first chain to offer digital and paper stamps via the Bright Stamps app on mobile phones.
 Text messages and gamification elements encouraged participation and rewarded extra visits.

 Pathway to the future

-For today’s shopper, quality and great service are an expectation; unique experiences are the point of differentiation.
-However, customers are multi-dimensional and the same value proposition is not universally appealing: each customer places different importance on value, on digital access, and on experiences.
-In an interconnected world, customers want more in return for their loyalty – and they’re checking with their peers to find the best deals.
-Tomorrow’s retailer needs to use multiple tactics in an integrated manner that appeals to a specific customer’s needs at a set point in time.
+For today's customer, quality and great service are an expectation; unique experiences are the point of differentiation.
+However, customers are multi-dimensional, and the same value proposition is not universally appealing: each customer places different importance on value, digital access, and experiences.
+In an interconnected world, customers want more in return for their loyalty – and they're checking with their peers to find the best deals.
+Tomorrow's grocer needs to use multiple tactics in an integrated manner that appeals to a specific customer's needs at a set point in time.
+This type of capability is only possible through a data platform (such as those offered by Precima) in which customer data from all touchpoints can be centralized and analyzed to provide a customized value proposition to each individual.

-To see the way forward, it’s worth looking at the lessons offered by the past.
-Loyalty programmes that have evolved have survived.
-Those that became irrelevant or outdated didn’t.
+To see the way forward, it's worth looking at the lessons offered by the past.
+Loyalty programs that have evolved have survived.
+Those that became irrelevant or outdated didn't.
 The technology to build brand awareness in the short term and strong customer relationships in the long term is here today.
-Retailers who take advantage of an integrated loyalty strategy to tailor incentives to each shopper will be far ahead of their competitors.
-And closer to their shoppers than was ever possible before.
+Grocers who take advantage of an integrated data platform to tailor incentives to each customer will be far ahead of their competitors.
+And closer to their customers than was ever possible before.

 Hearts & Wallets is the official magazine of BrandLoyalty.
-Hearts & Wallets gives real insights on - and answers to - current issues, while offering its own individual interpretation as food for thought.
+It is a magazine for people working at the highest levels of the food retail industry.
+The goal of Hearts & Wallets is to come up with real insights on - and answers to - current issues while offering its own individual interpretation as food for thought.